NY clamps down on businesses offering marijuana as a ‘gift’

 While the cannabis agency’s action might not affect Happy Munkey, Zakim called it “offensive and insulting.”
 He said it would turn established underground sellers off the idea of engaging in the coming legal market, rather than continuing unlicensed, untaxed sales.

+New York is expected to become one of the biggest U.S. legal marijuana markets.
+Making a name in the market early is a big attraction to many entrepreneurs, who have already waited almost a year since the legalization measure passed last March.

+“There’s obvious frustration because people are so excited about this,” says Buffalo-based cannabis business lawyer Joseph Schafer.
+But regarding gifting, “short-term gain in the gray-market period could ultimately cost long-term success in the legal market.”

-“Gifting” and other arrangements have also cropped up, and sometimes faced crackdowns, in some other states when they legalized marijuana but hadn’t yet licensed growers and shops.
+Gifting and other arrangements also cropped up — and sometimes faced crackdowns — in states that legalized marijuana but hadn’t yet licensed growers and shops.

 New Jersey issued stop-it-or-else warning letters in June to four businesses, saying their pot “gifts” were really sales.
-Last week, authorities raided several shops and a warehouse associated with a different business and arrested the owners and three other people, the Bergen County prosecutor’s office said.
+Last week, authorities raided several storefronts and a warehouse associated with a different business, which the Bergen County Prosecutor’s Office says was running illegal marijuana shops.
+The owners and three other people were arrested.

 Associated Press writer Marina Villeneuve contributed from Albany.
 Follow the AP’s complete marijuana coverage: https://apnews.com/Marijuana.